Reflector – there’s an app for that!

 Audio over IP and the SIP Enviroment

-icon4 10 14th, 2011| icon3Comments Off
+icon4 10 14th, 2011| icon3Comments Off on Audio over IP and the SIP Enviroment

 The introduction of a SIP gateway is the most effective way to merge audio over IP distribution with an already established SIP-based phone system.
 This is most useful when you are directing background music, paging and public address to loud-speaker systems as opposed to simply routing phone calls.